essam-shahid/Essam_Shahid_Bhatti/README.md

 Solution:

-	We also created a clean table, which we can call clean table.
+	We also created a clean table, which we can call `event_clean`.
 This table will have all the cleansed data after the checks and fixtures are applied.
 The following fixtures were applied in the "transform-stg-table.sql":

 	1) Special characters or Space in text/characters:
 			Once we get any columns with text data type, there is always risk of having special characters like space which is not visible at first, but can cause issues while joining with dimensional tables.
-Hence we added trim() function with each column to remove all the empty spaces.(CTE: RM_Space)
+Hence we added trim() function with each column to remove all the empty spaces.

 	2) Empty Values in Category_Code and Brand:
-			We received NULL values in the Category_Code and Brand columns.
-This could cause missing numbers in reporting based on Category_Code and Brand so we introduced another value "OTHERS" in both columns so we can have complete reporting.(CTE: MISSING_CODE_BRAND)
+			We received NULL values in the Category_Code and Brand columns which is loaded as empty space by .import.
+This could cause missing numbers in reporting based on
+			Category_Code and Brand so we introduced another value "OTHERS" in both columns so we can have complete reporting.
+Since we already used trim before we used *case when ...=''* which handled any NULLs received.

 	3) Empty Value in USER_SESSION:
 			We also received missing values in USER Session , which can cause duplicates on price or missing so we used lag and lead functions	against event date and time to check whether the same session was used or not.
 If the event_time was equal to previous session, we tagged the previous session, if the event_time was equal to next we tagged the leading session.
 			If it was not equal, we calculated the difference and tagged the session with whoever it was closer.
-(CTE: MISSING_CODE_BRAND)

 	4) Missing Price:
 			Although the file was fine, there might be issue if price is missing.
-So we use max price with window function partitioned on product_id,category_id to find any missing price to calculate.(CTE: MISSING_CODE_BRAND)
+So we use max price with window function partitioned on product_id,category_id to find any missing price to calculate.

 	5) Dups assign and remove:
 			Once all the missing values were added/assigned, we used row_number() to assign rn to each row so we can finds duplicates and removed them by using the 1 row for each row.

-(CTE: DUPS and select)
+	6) Event_Date and Event_Time Columns:
+			We also introduced 2 new columns by using *substr()* function on event_time so we could have day wise and hour wise data, in case any aggregation mart is required.

 	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***